marcopizarro/MAP_ART/README.md

 > be sure have os, ipinfo, gmplot, sys packages installed
 >
 > python project1.py {website name without htttp:// or www}
+3. Open up Map
+> The program will create a map that can be opened in a web browser.
+It will be in the samplemaps folder and be named {websitename}.html

 ## Sample Usage
 > python project1.py google.com

+## No-Install Option
+You can also download the entire samplemaps folder and open a few example maps in your browser.